adam-23/arch-citadel/README.md

 # ArchCitadel
-Start to finish installation guide for Arch Linux on desktops and Raspberry Pi.
+Start to finish installation guide for Arch Linux on desktops and Raspberry Pi
+    by Adam